Latest Known Trail Conditions NPTrail

 from Cedar River Rd. to Browns Brook, is NYSOGA, the NY State Outdoor

 Guides Assoc., represented by Sonny and Sheila Young.
-This section was cleared as of the end of 2012.
+This section was cleared recently and should be in good shape.

 intersection of this new trail and the old trail 1/2 mile south of Stephens Pond